robstoll/atrium/README.md

 ```
 </ex-map-1>

-Next to making assertions based on key-value `Pair`s one can also define sub assertions for the value of an entry with
+Next to postulate expectations based on key-value `Pair`s one can also define sub expectations for the value of
-the help of the parameter object `KeyValue`:
+an entry with the help of the parameter object `KeyValue`:

 <ex-map-2>